mobad/questradeRebalancer/README.md

 - Actually place those orders

 ## Configuration:

-This uses my fork of QuestradeAPI_PythonWrapper https://github.com/mobad/QuestradeAPI_PythonWrapper and that will need to be installed and set up.
+This for uses a wrapped api found in `QuestradeApi.py`.

 You need to create a Personal Api key on Questrade by following http://www.questrade.com/api/documentation/getting-started and make sure to enable all three permissions if you want it to make trades.

 If you never want the script to place any orders then I recommened not enabling the trading permission.

-Put this api key in a file called ~/.questrade_token.json in the format of:

 >{"access_token":"","api_server":"https:\\/\\/api01.iq.questrade.com\\/","expires_in":1800,"refresh_token":"YOUR_TOKEN_HERE","token_type":"Bearer"}